tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Response.status
 - Definition: A bdqffdq:ReportConcept expressing controlled vocabulary values about the exit state of an execution process of a data quality bdqffdq:Specification by a bdqffdq:Implementation.
 - SubClass Of: ReportConcept
 - Comments: The bdqffdq:ResponseStatus is metadata, indicating if data should be present in a bdqffdq:ResponseResult.
-Any bdqffdq:Assertion may have the values bdqffdq:INTERNAL_PREREQUISITES_NOT_MET or bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET, indicating that no value would be present in the accompanying bdqffdq:ResponseResult.
-Other values depend on the bdqffdq:Assertion type; bdqffdq:RUN_HAS_RESULT for a bdqffdq:Validation, bdqffdq:Issue or bdqffdq:Measure, and bdqffdq:FILLED_IN, bdqffdq:AMENDED, or bdqffdq:NOT_AMENDED for a bdqffdq:Amendment.
-Additional metadata qualifying the bdqffdq:Assertion in a bdqffdq:ResponseResult, such as statements of uncertainy or ambiguity may be placed in the bdqffdq:ResponseQualifier.
+Any bdqffdq:Response may have the values bdqffdq:INTERNAL_PREREQUISITES_NOT_MET or bdqffdq:EXTERNAL_PREREQUISITES_NOT_MET, indicating that no value would be present in the accompanying bdqffdq:ResponseResult.
+Other values depend on the bdqffdq:Response type; bdqffdq:RUN_HAS_RESULT for a bdqffdq:Validation, bdqffdq:Issue or bdqffdq:Measure, and bdqffdq:FILLED_IN, bdqffdq:AMENDED, or bdqffdq:NOT_AMENDED for a bdqffdq:Amendment.
+Additional metadata qualifying the bdqffdq:Response in a bdqffdq:ResponseResult, such as statements of uncertainy or ambiguity may be placed in the bdqffdq:ResponseQualifier.

 ********************